Rothamsted/knetminer-common/README.md

 above (inheritance from the common POM, basic Travis file) and more (eg, common files like `.gitignore`, see the next section).

-Details on how to use the archetype are available in its README.
+Details on how to use the archetype are available in its [README][80].

 [70]: https://maven.apache.org/archetype/maven-archetype-plugin/index.html
+[80]: knetminer-archetype/README.md

 ## Other common files